-- PGP & the release private key

-- The Selenium setup (see Testing)

-- Internet access

-- Login & password to Sonatype OSSRH.
+- PGP & the release private key - · Access to a Sonar server with a correctly configured Maven settings.xml - The Selenium setup (see Testing) this has been deprecated.
+It may come back later. - · Internet access - Login & password to Sonatype OSSRH with permissions on com.enioka.jqm.